flyteorg/flytectl/docs/source/gen/flytectl_create_project.rst

-Create the projects.(project,projects can be used interchangeably in these commands)
+It creates the projects.(Here, project/s can be used interchangeably in the commands)

 ::

  bin/flytectl create project --name flytesnacks --id flytesnacks --description "flytesnacks description"  --labels app=flyte

-Create Project by definition file.
-Note: The name shouldn't contain any whitespace characters'
+It creates project by definition file.
+Note: The name shouldn't contain any whitespace characters.
 ::

  bin/flytectl create project --file project.yaml